 Other helpful resources:

-- explore job opportunities on the New Zealand’s job search site, Seek or even LinkedIn
+- explore job opportunities on the New Zealand Government’s job search site, Seek or even LinkedIn

 - think about volunteering.
 To find out how you can volunteer, visit Volunteering NZ.